 AAC&U is the leading national association dedicated to advancing the vitality and public standing of liberal education by making quality and equity the foundations for excellence in undergraduate education in service to democracy.
 Its members are committed to extending the advantages of a liberal education to all students, regardless of academic specialization or intended career.
 Founded in 1915, AAC&U now comprises 1,400 member institutions—including accredited public and private colleges, community colleges, research universities, and comprehensive universities of every type and size.

 UND has an institutional membership to AAC&U. The organization offers a number of free resources to faculty and state at member institutions.
-Most information is openly available through their website (https://www.aacu.org/).
+Most information is openly available on the AAC&U website.
 You can also create an account and sign up for their webinars and newsletters on teaching and teaching related issues.
 Institutional members also receive discount rates on publications and conference registration.

 To create a User Account: Visit AAC&U